olivertappin/scoop/README.md

   -vvv
 ```

+You can use the `-from-arg` and `-to-arg` in exactly the same way, but these definitions will be separated between the to and from queues.

+Any values defined by the `-from-arg` and `-to-arg` will override values set by the `-arg` parameter.

 ## Notes

 Scoop attempts to achieve shovelling with the important option of being able to control how many messages are shovelled into another queue.